 For tech specifically, combating racial hiring bias starts with education.
 App Academy just received $500,000 to help underrepresented populations in tech get the education they need to learn coding and find employment.

-When you follow a year like 2020, things are apt to change.
+When you follow years like 2020 and 2021, things are apt to change.
 While the pandemic played a large hand in refreshing hiring practices, many are the result of a changing tech landscape.

 If you’re seeking work in the new year (really, for the next few years), here are some trends to be mindful of as you’re sending in applications.

-Don’t expect to be heading back into the office anytime soon — especially at tech-based companies.
-With most folks acclimated to a life of working from home, some of the biggest companies in the world have changed their remote work policy, allowing it for good.
+Offices have reopened and companies are bringing employees back into the workplace.
+However, some folks acclimated to a life of working from home as some of the biggest companies in the world have changed their remote work policy, allowing it for good.
 This includes Google, Twitter, Microsoft, Square, Salesforce, Spotify, and Amazon, among others.
 Smaller organizations are following suit.

 While the pandemic abruptly shut corporate offices and forced employees to take their work home, a majority would prefer to remain working remotely (or, at the very least, have the option to do so) and employers are taking note: